 MESA Base – the base is very low profile and clean looking.
 The entire base is rounded and smooth so it won’t leave a dent or scuff in your vehicle upholstery.
 The blue lockoff is located in the center of the beltpath.
 The LATCH connectors are stored in neat little compartments and you release them by pushing a button on top of the base.
 That’s a nice touch because then you don’t have LATCH straps flapping around interfering with your seatbelt installation or whacking you in the shin when carrying the base.
 There are recline angle indicators on both sides of the base and a button on top to adjust the recline on the base (there are 4 positions).
 A little window above the lockoff turns from red to green when the base is installed properly.
 I will discuss this more in the installation section.

-Extra MESA bases can be purchased separately and retail for $119.99
+Extra MESA bases can be purchased separately for $119.99

 A button on top of the handle allows you to release the MESA from the VISTA or CRUZ stroller with one hand.
 The handle has 3 positions, all of which can be used in the car.
-The release mechanism to detach the carrier from the base is located on the back of the seat above the blue panel that serves as the shoulder belt guide for European-style beltpath installation when the seat is installed without the base.
+The release mechanism to detach the carrier from the base is located on the back of the seat above the blue panel that serves as the shoulder belt guide for European-style beltpath installation when the seat is installed without the base (2014 version only)

 Center LATCH Installations with Non-Standard Spacing: UPPAbaby allows the center seating position to be used with LATCH if the lower anchors are spaced less than 22″ apart and the seating position is approved for use with LATCH by the vehicle manufacturer.
 If the anchors are more than 22″ apart or the manufacturer does not approve that seating position for LATCH, then the vehicle seatbelt must be used for installation.